Belgorod: 20th and 21st centuries

-Soviet power was established in the city on 26 October (November 8), 1917.
+Soviet power was established in the city on 26 October (8 November) 1917.
 On 10 April 1918, troops of the Imperial German Army occupied Belgorod.
 After the conclusion of the Brest-Litovsk peace treaty of 9 February 1918 the demarcation line passed to the north of the city.
 Belgorod became part of the newly proclaimed Ukrainian People's Republic (February to May 1918) and Ukrainian State headed by Hetman Pavlo Skoropadskyi.

-On 20 December 1918, after the overthrow of German-backed Skoropadskyi, the Soviet Red Army regained control over the city, which became part of the RSFSR.
-From 24 December 1918 to 7 January 1919, the Provisional Workers' and Peasants' Government of Ukraine, then led by General Georgy Pyatakov, was based in Belgorod.
-The city served as the temporary capital of the Ukrainian People's Republic.
+On 20 December 1918, after the overthrow of German-backed Skoropadskyi, the Soviet Red Army regained control over the city.
+From 24 December 1918 to 7 January 1919, the Provisional Workers' and Peasants' Government of Ukraine, then led by General Georgy Pyatakov, was based in Belgorod, before its relocation to Kharkiv.
+The city was then claimed by both the Ukrainian and Russian Soviet authorities.
+On 7 February 1919, it was recognized as part of the Russian Soviet Federative Socialist Republic; however, Soviet Ukraine still tried to regain the city.
+Russian Communists justified the incorporation into Russia by the area's agricultural importance to Russia and the possibility of the collapse of Soviet power in Ukraine, as a result of which Russia would lose its claim to the city.
 From 23 June to 7 December 1919, the Volunteer Army occupied the town as part of White-controlled South Russia.

 From September 1925, the territorial 163rd Infantry Regiment of the 55th Infantry Division of Kursk was stationed in Belgorod.
 In September 1939, it was deployed to the 185th Infantry Division.

 On 2 March 1935, the Presidium of the Central Executive Committee of the Soviet Union decided to allocate the city of Belgorod, Kursk region, into an independent administrative unit directly subordinate to the Kursk Regional Executive Committee.